 (ii) Children who already have a sibling attending the school on the date of application and on the date of admission.
-Siblings are defined as full brother and sister (including those who live apart), step, half, foster and adopted brothers and sisters living at the same address, who are pupils at St Christopher's at the time of transfer.
+Children who have a sibling attending the school on the date of application and on the date of admission.
+Siblings include full, step, half, foster, adopted brothers and sisters and children of parent or carer's partner.
+In all cases both children should be living in the same family unit at the same address.

-(c) Children with a parent who has a worship attendance of twice a month for the two years leading up to 1st September 2024.
+(c) Children with a parent who has a worship attendance of twice a month for the two years leading up to 1st September 2025